Six Transcribed Improvisations on La Spagna

 Permissions beyond the scope of this license may be available at https://vicenteparrilla.com/contact.

-☞ You are free to perform the music; to share — copy and redistribute the material in any medium or format; to adapt — remix, transform, and build upon the material for any purpose, even commercially, as long as you follow the license terms.
+☞ You are free to perform the music; to share—copy and redistribute the material in any medium or format; to adapt—remix, transform, and build upon the material for any purpose, even commercially, as long as you follow the license terms.

 Many thanks to David Lasocki for editing a draft of this article.

-5. Like certain rhythmical patterns (bars 153–154 and 167–168); a spur-of-the-moment, rather wild section (bars 172–176: a (‡) is missing in the transcription); and some rests (bars 237–240 and 311–321).
+5. For example, certain rhythmic patterns (bars 153–154 and 167–168); a spontaneous, rather wild passage (bars 172–176: a (‡) is missing in the transcription); and some extended sections marked by rests (bars 237–240 and 311–321).

-7. Most prominently in bars 154–156, 222–225, 241–243, 251–256, 345–348, with two particularly long ones in bars 329–336 and 413–417.
+7. Most clearly in bars 154–156, 222–225, 241–243, 251–256, 345–348, with two particularly long examples in bars 329–336 and 413–417.

-8. Like the one in bar 293 (coming back in bar 297), or a falling-thirds motive that appears at least three times: bars 201–202, 261–262 and 307.
-(Also, going wild again in bars 404–406 — sorry about that).
+8. For instance, the motif in bar 293 (returning in bar 297), or a descending-thirds motif that appears at least three times (bars 201–202, 261–262, and 307).
+Also, I went a bit wild again in bars 404–406—sorry about that.

 amazonapplefacebookinstagram-iconsoundcloud-iconspotifyspotifytwitter-iconvimeo-iconwordpress-iconyoutube-icon